daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

 to go back and change anything now.
 Here I was pondering how to scale the grey values in the original plot, but the solution jumped out after perusing Bostock's original code.

-Aside: there was some recent Twitter chatter about the `rowwise()` function as an ugly stepchild, and I've always wondered why
-I'm the only one who seems to use it.
+Also, as an aside: there was some recent Twitter chatter about the `rowwise()` function as an ugly stepchild, and I've always wondered why I'm the only one who seems to use it.
 For me, a mutated value often doesn't change down a column until I specify the rowwise function.

 {% highlight r %}